-In New South Wales, gametes and embryos may only be stored for a period of up to 10 years.
+In New South Wales, gametes and embryos may only be stored for a period of up to 10 to 15 years.
 In the case of donor embryos or embryos created from donor gametes, the time period is statutory.

 Gametes or embryos stored by gamete providers for their own use (non-donor): approval for an extension is made on a case-by-case basis.
-The person/s who produced the gametes/embryos must submit a written request to the CEO for a specified longer storage period.
+The person/s who has produced the gametes/embryos must submit a written request to the CEO for a specified longer storage period.

 Donor gametes or embryos formed from donor gametes: approval for an extension must be sought in writing from the Director-General of NSW Health.
 After the storage period of 10 years, the gametes/embryos must not be used in ART treatment unless written authorisation has been provided by the Director-General.

-Women who had embryos created using donated gametes in storage or conceived a child using donated gametes, prior to the commencement of the Assisted Reproductive Technology Act 2007 (the Act) on 1 January 2010, are excluded from the restrictions in the Act relating to time limits on the storage and use of embryos and gametes.
-That is, there is no time limit on the use and storage of donated gametes, or embryos created using donated gametes, for women who:
+Those who had embryos created using donated gametes in storage or conceived a child using donated gametes, prior to the commencement of the Assisted Reproductive Technology Act 2007 (the Act) on 1 January 2010, are excluded from the restrictions in the Act relating to time limits on the storage and use of embryos and gametes.
+That is, there is no time limit on the use and storage of donated gametes, or embryos created using donated gametes, for individuals who: